core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * The range of 0 to 999 (size 1000) is "Reserved" as defined in {{RFC8126}}.
 * The range of 1000 to 59,999 (size 59,000) is reserved for YANG modules defined in RFCs.
 The IANA policy for additions to this registry is "Expert Review" {{RFC8126}}.
-    * The Expert MUST verify that the YANG module for which this allocation is made has an RFC (existing RFC) OR is on track to become RFC (early allocation with a request from the WG chairs).
+    * The Expert MUST verify that the YANG module for which this allocation is made has an RFC (existing RFC) OR is on track to become RFC (early allocation with a request from the WG chairs as defined by {{RFC7120}}).

 * The SID range allocated for a YANG module can follow in one of the four categories:
     * SMALL (50 SIDs)